denog/denog-wg-access/README.md

 # DENOG Working Group (WG) Access

-This guide is intended to act as a reference for best practices in Internet backbone routing.
+This guide is intended to act as a reference for best practices in internet access.
 Its goal is to make the Internet more stable, secure and sustainable by educating both new and experienced network engineers.

 # Working Group